Nominations for the Fall 2021 cohort are being accepted from August 30, 2021 through September 20, 2021.

 |Participants will work together to define the ideal City leader, share program highlights, and create future leadership goals.|

 The Cohort Experience: This workshop series takes place over seven sessions in a three-month period, with extensive group and partner work.
 Participants will have the opportunity to develop relationships with other City leaders outside of their own department, allowing them to gain new perspectives and offer each other support beyond the program.

 Alumni Benefits: After completing the program, all program participants will have the opportunity to attend an annual Leadership Forum with other program alumni, as well as alumni from the CCSF/MEA Leadership Development program.

 Program Cost: The total program cost is $2000.
 This covers materials fees and facilitation fees, and the cost of lunch for the first two days of the program.

 Attendance Requirement: Attendance is required for all program sessions, and departmental support for attendance is essential for maintaining program continuity for all attendees.
 Department managers will be asked to meet periodically with participants throughout the program to discuss how to apply the learning.
 The participant’s manager should work with the Emerging City Leader to create a work coverage plan for all sessions.
 Those who miss any program time for reasons other than a personal emergency or illness will be asked to discontinue the program and the department will be responsible for the program fee.
 Attendance at meetings and most work-related conflicts will not be considered acceptable excuses for absences.
 Unexcused absences may result in the loss of the department’s ability to nominate applicants for future cohorts.

-This workshop is for City managers not represented by the Municipal Executives Association (MEA).
+This workshop is for City leaders not represented by the Municipal Executives Association (MEA).
 To be considered, a participants must meet the following requirements: